 Set up your towel or sun-lounger on the soft white sand, under the sun or in shaded areas, and soak up the seaside atmosphere.

-Take a refreshing dip in the calm blue waters with defined safe zones and lifeguards to ensure a worry-free swim.
+Take a refreshing dip in the calm waters in designated zones (lifeguards typically 7 AM–6/10 PM).

 Rent a paddleboard, kayak, or jet ski for a more adventurous beach day.
 The gentle waves make this part of the coastline very water-sport friendly.